mastersign/odec/doc/specification.md

 The ODEC is based on a process oriented concept.
-Because the most kind of digital evidence is processed somehow, manually or automatically, before it reaches the form used for presentation, digital evidence it not simply seen as binary data, but as a chain of transformed data.
+Because the most kind of digital evidence is processed somehow, manually or automatically, before it reaches the form used for presentation, digital evidence is not simply seen as binary data, but as a chain of transformed data.
 Therefore, the data of the digital evidence is stored as intermediate and final results in a data-flow with *data sources* and *transformation steps*.
 In this context,